MattFlower/organized/README.md

 * Complete compatibility with existing org-mode documents
 * Syntax coloring for code blocks
 * Ability to execute code blocks inline
+* Nice looking panes that can show you your todos and agendas across multiple organized documents
+* Export to pdf, html, etc

 # Learning the Basics of Organized
 At the most basic level, Organized is an outlining / note taking tool.
 You can